 You don’t need to be in a special “meditation position”.
 Don’t complicate things by trying to get into a position your body is not used to.
 If you are a beginner, I would suggest sitting rather than lying down.
 With laying down you risk falling asleep when you are untrained.

 2. Close your eyes and focus on your breath.

 Allow your thoughts to come and go without judgment.
 If your mind wanders, simply redirect your focus back to your breath.
 That’s it.
 Just be aware that you breathe in and out.
 Again, don’t complicate things.
-You will find that this going back again and again to the breath, and not “getting lost” in our thoughts, is difficult enough.
+You will find that going back again and again to the breath, and not “getting lost” in your thoughts, is difficult enough.